al4991/DatabaseProject/README.md

 - Comments
   - Users are able to comment on each post.
 Upon clicking the comment button for the post,
     the user is redirected to another page, displaying the post and a list of current comments.
     On that page, the user is able to submit a comment.

+ Contributions
+  - Andrew implemented comments, posting and sharing
+  - Cindy implemented ratings, the tagging system
+  - Carolyn implemented friendgroups and a number of related features (add/de friend, add/remove group)
+    as well as implementing the filtering feature AND writing the CSS.
+  - Login/Register was a group effort, as well as maintaining the Home page as we implemented
+    more and more features.
+  - Maintaining the html was also a group effort.